 2. Why does the body need high-calorie foods?

 Eating nutritious foods is important whether you are trying to gain weight, lose weight, or maintain your weight.
-There are many reasons why a person might want to incorporate high-calorie, nutrient-dense foods into their diet.
+There are many reasons why you might want to incorporate high-calorie, nutrient-dense foods into your diet.
 Here are some common reasons:

-People looking to gain weight: Calorie-dense foods can help provide the extra calories needed to support weight gain for people who are not at their optimal weight or who have difficulty gaining weight due to a fast metabolism or medical condition.
+People looking to gain weight: Calorie-dense foods can help provide the extra calories needed to support weight gain for people who are at a suboptimal weight or who have difficulty gaining weight due to a fast metabolism or medical condition.

 Muscle Building: Athletes, bodybuilders and those engaging in high-intensity physical training often need higher calories to support muscle growth and recovery.